pupil-labs/pupil-docs/neon/neon-player/head-pose-tracker/index.md

 # Head Pose Tracker

+TODO: Need to provide links to marker downloads.

 This plugin uses fiducial markers ([apriltag](https://april.eecs.umich.edu/software/apriltag.html)) to build a 3d model of the environment and track the headset's pose within it.
 Note, only markers of the default `tag36h11` family are currently supported by the head pose tracker plugin.